 Financial Documentation

-This includes financial records such as bank statements, tax returns, and investment accounts, as well as documentation related to assets like real estate, vehicles, and personal property.
+At minimum, this includes financial records such as bank statements, tax returns, and investment accounts, as well as documentation related to assets like real estate, vehicles, and personal property.
 Additionally, gather information about debts, including credit card statements, loan documents, and other liabilities.

 Documentation Related to Children